IGNF/odeon/docs/detect.md

 the size of in pixel of your input images in case of a dataset detection.
 The size of your patch window in case of a detection by zone.

-`resolution (optional, float, default value: 0.2, minimal value: 1)`: the resolution in x and y axis of your input patches / images in the model.
+`resolution (optional, float or list of float, default value: 0.2)`: the resolution in x and y axis of your input patches / images in the model.
 A resampling will be applied on the fly if it's necessary.
 <details>